trueautomation/ta-docs/docs/initializing/initializing-manually.md

   "projectName": "ta-project-name"
 }
 ```
-6. Then go to the ["Creating your first test in TrueAutomation using Java/TestNG"](/getting-started/creating-your-first-test.md#creating-your-first-test-in-trueautomation-using-javamaven) and create your first test.
+6. Then go to the [Creating your first test in TrueAutomation using Java/Maven](/getting-started/creating-your-first-test.md#creating-your-first-test-in-trueautomation-using-javamaven) and create your first test.

 ## Initializing Ruby/Capybara project